ndronos/c-nomorph/HowStufWorks.md

 An array's size can't be changed, though its content can be copied to other larger or smaller arrays.

+Though programmers often use arrays of numbers, character arrays - called strings - have the most unique features.
+A string allows you to save something you might say (like "hello") into a series of characters, which your C program can read in from the user or print out on the screen.

 (HowStuffWorks, 2017) pp. 6 & 13
 ```